Hanwha Aerospace: Hanwha Aerospace (2018)

 In April 2017, Hanwha Techwin split its Defense Division, Energy Equipment Division, and Industrial Equipment Division into three companies, Hanwha Land Systems Co., LTD., Hanwha Power Systems Co., LTD., and Hanwha Precision Machinery Co., Ltd., respectively.
 Then, in April 2018, Hanwha Techwin split its Security Segment and established a new privately held company called Hanwha Techwin, and changed the name of its subordinate corporation, the original Hanwha Techwin, to Hanwha Aerospace Co., Ltd.

 In October 2018, Hanwha Aerospace acquired and incorporated aircraft propulsion, hydraulic, and fuel systems business from the Machinery Division of Hanwha Corporation, as well as the "Aviation Business," which includes aviation components such as landing gear from the Korean Fighter eXperimental (KFX) project.

 In 2019, Hanwha Land Systems (currently Hanwha Aerospace), specializing in the K9 SPH (Self-Propelled Howitzer), absorbed its 100% subsidiary Hanwha Defense (currently Hanwha Aerospace) specialized in armored vehicles and launch systems such as K21 IFV (Infantry Fighting Vehicle) and K30 BIHO (Air Defense Gun & Missile System).
-In addition, it changed the subordinate corporation’s name to ‘Hanwha Defense (currently Hanwha Aerospace)’, newly launching an integrated corporation.
+In addition, it changed the subordinate corporation's name to ‘Hanwha Defense (currently Hanwha Aerospace)’, newly launching an integrated corporation.

 In November 2022, Hanwha Aerospace absorbed its 100% subsidiary, Hanwha Defense, and it plans to merge and acquire the Defense Division of Hanwha Corporation as well.
-As a result, Hanwha Aerospace plans to strengthen its defense business portfolio from its existing aircraft engine and space business to Hanwha Defense's artillery systems, armored vehicles, air defense systems and unmanned ground systems, as well as ammunition and guided weapon systems of Hanwha Corporation’s Defense Division.
+As a result, Hanwha Aerospace plans to strengthen its defense business portfolio from its existing aircraft engine and space business to Hanwha Defense's artillery systems, armored vehicles, air defense systems and unmanned ground systems, as well as ammunition and guided weapon systems of Hanwha Corporation's Defense Division.
 On the other hand, it will sell the affiliates mainly focusing on civilian business, Hanwha Power Systems and Hanwha Precision Machinery, to Hanwha Corporation.

+On September 10, 2024, Hanwha Aerospace developed nonflammable batteries.

 Segments

+The company operates its business through six segments.
+The Defense segment manufactures and sells self-propelled artillery, ammunition carriers, and provides comprehensive ground weapon system support.
+The Aviation Engine segment produces and supplies gas turbine engines and engine parts, and provides engine maintenance services.The Power Systems segment produces and sells compressors and power generation systems.
+The Security segment manufactures and sells closed circuit televisions (CCTVs), digital video recorders (DVRs) and others.The Industrial Equipment segment produces and sells surface mount technology equipment such as chip mounters and screen printers.The Information Technology (IT) Service segment is engaged in businesses such as design and construction of computer systems, and commissioned operation of computer systems.

+Business

-Through the merger and acquisition of Hanwha Defense and the Defense Division of Hanwha Corporation, Hanwha Aerospace is expanding its business from existing aviation engines and space businesses to space, aviation, and entire areas of defense industry, including air, land and ocean.
+With the merger of Hanwha Defense and Hanwha Corporation's defense division, the company is expanding its business from its existing focus on aerospace engines and space projects to cover the entire spectrum of defense industries, including space, aviation, land, sea, and air defense sectors.

-[Space]

-Hanwha Aerospace produces various key components including a total of six liquid rocket engines, fluid control valves, attitude control systems, and propulsion-testing systems installed on the Korea Space Launch Vehicle, Nuri (KSLV-2).

-In December 2022, Hanwha Aerospace was selected to lead the Korea Space Launch Vehicle Advance Project, and it plans to manufacture three additional ‘Nuris(KSLV-2)’ with Korea Aerospace Research Institute (KARI) from 2023 to 2027 and launch the vehicles four more times.
-Meanwhile, in 2021, Hanwha Aerospace acquired a stake in Satrec Initiative Co., Ltd., a satellite system development and export company.